wilfredinni/pysheetComments/2019/March/python_comprehensions/python-comprehensions-step-by-step.md

 # Carol
 ```

-To do the same but with a _List Comprehension_ we start at the very end of the _For Loop_:
+To do the same but with a _List Comprehension_, we start at the very end of the _loop_:

 ```python
 names = ['Charles', 'Susan', 'Patrick', 'George', 'Carol']